2022 Waterpalooza Attendee Registration

 1101 Gorman St., Raleigh, NC 27606

-Join the Carolinas Irrigation Association for the 8th annual Waterpalooza at the McKimmon Center in Raleigh on Thursday, Oct.
-13. Waterpalooza offers attendees a full day of education with irrigation, landscape and Irrigation Association CEUs available along with a trade show and networking.
-Earn up to 7 NCICLB Irrigation credits, 1.5 NCICLB Business credits, 1 NCLCLB Landscape credit, and 1 NCLCLB Business credit, 4 Tier 1 IA credits, and 1.0125 Tier 3 IA credits.
+Join the Carolinas Irrigation Association for the 10th annual Waterpalooza at the McKimmon Center in Raleigh on Monday, Oct.
+14. Waterpalooza offers attendees a full day of education with irrigation, landscape and Irrigation Association CEUs* available along with a trade show and networking.

 Attendee Registration Products Member Nonmember